Research and knowledge exchange

 Cancer Research UK (CR)

 CR is the UK’s leading cancer research charity, funding individual biomedical scientists, clinical researchers and research leaders.
 CR also supports research through their multiple centres of excellence in cancer across the UK, via their core institutes, and through their involvement in partnerships and networks both in the UK and internationally.
-Further details are available from the funding pages of their website.
+Further details are available from the funding pages of the CR website.

 Multiple Sclerosis Society (MSS)

 The MSS provides support and advice to those living with and affected by multiple sclerosis.
 MSS is the biggest charitable funder of MS research in the UK.
-They fund research grants into the cause and cure of MS, as well as symptoms relief and the services which MS suffers need to improve the day-to-day effects of MS. For more information, go to the funding pages of their website.
+They fund research grants into the cause and cure of MS, as well as symptoms relief and the services which MS suffers need to improve the day-to-day effects of MS. For more information, view the funding pages of their MSS website.

 Stroke Association (SA)